-The launch sequencing on Guardians couldn’t be more dissimilar – the jump point brings us to a completely starless area in space (is that even possible?), which, in reality, is in a wide, squat room above the station (hence the low ceilings).
-The room is pitch black save for the extremely wide screen taking up most of the visible wall space.
-We found the “flatness” of the room a bit of a distraction, since the screen only occupies a narrow strip of one’s field of vision – but anywho – things happen, there’s an explosion, and our vehicles (whose programmed spinning has us positioned backward) rocket into the primary showbuilding, lightning crackling away as one of 6 classic radio jams blasts through the onboard speakers.
+The launch sequencing on Guardians couldn’t be more dissimilar – the jump point brings us to a completely starless space before time , which, in reality, is in a wide, squat room above the gift shop.
+The room is black, save for the extremely wide screen taking up most of the visible wall space.
+We find the “flatness” of the room a bit of a distraction, since the screen only occupies a narrow strip of one’s field of vision – but anywho – things happen, there’s an explosion, and our vehicles (whose programmed spinning has us positioned backward) rocket into the primary showbuilding, lightning crackling away as one of 6 classic radio jams blasts through the onboard speakers.

 The Gravity Building